JonaThicke274/Mod10Challenge-Team-Profile-Generator/README.md

-# Professional README Generator Application
+# Team Profile Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Purpose/Use of Application
+Generates a webpage that will display a user's team and their basic/relevant info.

 ## Built With:
 * Javascript